Join us for a virtual adventure to find a shipwreck in Lake Erie!

 Cost of this two week day camp is $530 which includes a non-refundable $25 application fee

-Campers will have their experiences at Case Western Reserve University and other sites throughout the camp (i.e. Cleveland Lakefront State Park).
-Each camper must be at least 12 years old, or, not older than 15 by the start of camp on July 10, 2017.
+Home base for this camp is Case Western Reserve University with off site visits to places around Lake Erie (e.g. Mentor Harbor Lagoon).
+Each camper must be at least 12 years old or not older than 15 by the start of the camp on July 9, 2018

 Campers should be in good health, be able to get into and out of small or large boats and, at minimum, not be afraid of water, insects, boats, the out of doors.
 Swimming skills are advantageous but not required.